300 Berkeley

 On August 27, 1868, 300 Berkeley was purchased from George Wheatland by iron and steel merchant Charles Stratton Dana.
 He and his wife, Marie (Grogan) Dana, made it their home.
 They previously had lived at the Parker House hotel.

-On April 26, 1924, 300 Berkeley was purchased from Marie Dana and her daughter, Martha Isabella (Dana) Mercer, the wife of William R. Mercer, by Arthur Pratt Felton and his wife, Louise Abbott (Twambly) Felton.
+On April 26, 1924, 300 Berkeley was purchased from Marie Dana and Martha (Dana) Mercer by Arthur Pratt Felton and his wife, Louise Abbott (Twambly) Felton.
 They previously had lived in Allston.
 He was a dealer in paint, oil, and varnish.
-They continued to live at 300 Berkeley in 1926, but moved that year to Marblehead.
+They continued to live at 300 Berkeley during the 1925-1926 winter season, but moved thereafter to Marblehead.

-On September 8, 1926, 300 Berkeley was purchased from the Feltons by Estella (Stella) Adelle (Smith) Summers, the wife of Richard Henry Summers, who operated it as a lodging house.
+On September 8, 1926, 300 Berkeley was purchased from the Feltons by Stella Adele (Smith) Summers, the wife of Richard Henry Summers.
+They made 300 Berkeley their home and also accepted lodgers.
 They previously had lived in Allston.
 They also maintained a home in Sugar Hill, New Hampshire.

-Richard Summers was an antique dealer, china repairer, and locksmith.
+Richard Summers was an electrician, china repairer, and locksmith.

 300 Berkeley (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership